davidasrocha/capstone-api-grandmother-recipes/README.md

 ## Jenkins Pipeline

-There is a Jenkins Pipeline, to use this in Continuous Integration and Continuous Delivery, you need [read this doc](./docs/how-to-execute-pipeline.md).
+There is a Jenkins Pipeline, to use this in Continuous Integration and Continuous Delivery, [more details](./docs/how-to-execute-pipeline.md).

 ![alt jenkins pipeline](./docs/images/pipeline/jenkins-pipeline-first-execution.png)